18F/handbook/_pages/welcome-to-TTS/getting-started.md

 ### Cloud.gov

 Just as Federalist makes creating .gov sites as easy as possible, [Cloud.gov ](https://cloud.gov/)makes hosting them as easy as possible, too, by dealing with a bunch of security and compliance sticking points so you don't have to.
-That convenience and trusted status means almost everything we build is hosted on cloud.gov.
-Like Federalist, [cloud.gov is extensively documented](https://cloud.gov/docs/) and heavily supported in [#cg-support](https://gsa-tts.slack.com/messages/C09CR1Q9Z).
+That convenience and trusted status means almost everything we build is hosted on cloud.gov, including Federalist, [cloud.gov is extensively documented](https://cloud.gov/docs/) and heavily supported in [#cg-support](https://gsa-tts.slack.com/messages/C09CR1Q9Z).
 Still not clear?
 [They have a video, too](https://www.youtube.com/watch?v=nCycNkxs-rE).

 ### USWDS